Runaway Bride (1999)

 [Bob punches Ike in the face]

-Coach Bob Kelly: I hope you'll be very happy together.
+Coach Bob Kelly: I hope you two will be really happy together.

 Maggie Carpenter: [Ike has just seen Maggie in the mirror in his apartment] Hello Ike.